-when i close my eyes and think about my south african childhood, some of the brightest and happiest memories that hoola-hoop around in my brain are the moments in the park just down the road from our house. i can still feel the rush of the wind blowing in my hair as i slide down the very loooooooooong slide. i can feel my tummy turning inside out on the merry-go-round. my body bounces at the memory of the seesaw.
+When I think about my South African childhood, some of the brightest and happiest memories that hoola-hoop around in my brain are the moments in the park just down the road from our house.
+I can still feel the rush of the wind blowing in my hair as I slide down the very loooooooooong slide.
+I can feel my tummy turning inside out on the merry-go-round.
+My body bounces at the memory of the seesaw.

-what happened to play? why have we stopped shrieking with delight at life? a #workrevolution has approached our world at a phenomenal rate and very few people are taking it seriously enough:
+What happened to play?
+Why have we stopped shrieking with delight at life?
+A fundamental shift in how the world works has happened and very few people are asking the right long-term questions.

-- the robotic nonsense that has kept humans far too occupied (think boring email inbox) is drawing to an end as robotics and artificial intelligence becomes more and more prominent in our working world
+- The robotic work that has kept humans far too occupied is drawing to an end as robotics and artificial intelligence becomes more and more prominent in our working world.

-human acceleration and education have always been my two biggest passions. i see work as a giant playground (check out my chaos theory talk). i have dedicated my life (and i plan to live to be 189 so we’re talking many years here) to seeing work transformed. people are passionate about global warming, education, health, housing. these are all important but for me work has to come first.
+I see work as a giant playground (check out my chaos theory talk).
+I have dedicated my life (and I plan to live to be 189 so we’re talking many years here) to seeing work transformed.

 I want to live to see a world where humans are using their minds to transform the world, and where, in coexistence with AI and robots, they are able to make the world a better place for our children.